EQGW/EQGW.github.io/2021/lecture3-1.md

-## Lecture 3-1: Parallels of micro & macro analyses - Structuring knowledge with pedigrees & phylogenies ##
+## Lecture 3-1: Micro to Macroevolution: What does Quantitative Genetics have to do with Comparative methods? ##

 ### Josef Uyeda ###